ZupIT/ritchie-docs/content/en/Tutorials/Formulas/How to share formulas.md

 ![rit add repo command demonstration](/rit-add-repo-3.gif)

 {{% alert color="warning" %}}
-If the formula repository is **private**, the user will have to inform his Github / Gitlab token.
+If the formula repository is **private**, the user will have to inform his Github/Gitlab token.
 {{% /alert %}}

 ## How to see the repo latest version?

 {{% alert color="info" %}}

 This feature is available from Ritchie 2.2 version.

 {{% /alert %}}

 On Ritchie, it is possible to check out new formula commands and if there is a new version of some repository you added locally.